 Friday: 10:30 – 17:00

 Saturday: 10:30 – 17:00

 Visit for Free

-Join today and enjoy unlimited free entry for you and a guest, discounts on all events and 10% off in the museum shop.
+Join today and enjoy unlimited free entry for you and a guest, 20% discount on all online events and 10% off in the museum shop.

 Events - Lucian Freud: The Painter and his Family

 22 July – Drawing Plants at the Freud Museum with Fay Ballard, a drawing class held in-house at the Freud Museum.

 6 October – Love Lucian: The letters and early life of Lucian Freud with Hannah Rothschild and Martin Gayford in conversation.

 24 November – Lucian Lates: Playing Up – artist interventions, performances and films.
 In-house event.

 1 December – Lucian Lates: Bella and Esther Freud in conversation with Cerith Wyn Evans.
 In-house event.